aneeshafedo/open-api-connectors/generated-connectors/openweathermap/Package.md

 The Open Weather Map connector consume the data exposed in [openweathermap.org](https://openweathermap.org/).
 It is currently supporting the following operations.

-### Get Curret Weather Data
+### Get Current Weather Data

-Can be use to access current weather data for any location on Earth including over 200,000 cities.
+Can be used to access current weather data for any location on Earth including over 200,000 cities.

 For more details please check [here](https://openweathermap.org/current)